Advancing Ultra-Reliable 6G: Transformer and Semantic Localization Empowered Robust Beamforming in Millimeter-Wave Communications: Performance Evaluation

 \section{Performance Evaluation}

 In this section the performance of the proposed transformer and semantic localization empowered hybrid deep learning model is evaluated for the robust beamforming in mmWave communication.
 For the experimental settings, we consider a system featuring a BS equipped with a 16-element antenna array, operating in the 60 GHz frequency band.
-The RGB camera captures images at a resolution of 960x540 and a base frame rate of 30 frames per second (fps).
+The RGB camera captures images at a resolution of 960x540.
 The target vehicle $v_i$ consists of a quasi-omni antenna at 60 GHz band.
 For simulation and result analysis, we used the DeepSense 6G dataset\cite{dataset}, which is a vast collection of real-world data designed to support advancements in deep learning research.
 This dataset is especially relevant for applications that require the integration of sensing, communication, and positioning technologies.
-It includes a diverse range of data types, such as millimeter-wave wireless communication signals, GPS locations, RGB images, and LiDAR mappings.
+It includes a diverse range of data types, such as mmWave wireless communication signals, GPS locations, RGB images, and LiDAR mappings.
 Each scenario in the dataset has detailed received power information across 64 transmit beams, which led to the creation of 64 distinct classes for our research.
 In our beam prediction approach, we used both GPS locations and RGB images from the dataset.